chriskrycho/v4.chriskrycho.com/curriculum-vitae.txt

 ## About Me

-I am currently a senior software engineer, focused on web <abbr>UI</abbr>, typography, functional programming--and ethics.
+I am currently a senior software engineer, focused on web <abbr>UI</abbr>, typography, functional programming—and ethics.
 Besides my varied full-stack web development experience, I bring to the table half a decade of experience in systems-level programming (including avionics software and computational physics models), an [undergraduate degree in physics](#undergrad), a [master’s degree in theology](#masters), and a passion for building the *right things* in the *right way*.

 Building the *right things* means I’m not particularly interested in startups whose vision consists of either "tear down an existing industry" or "applying software will solve all our problems."
 I’d much rather work for a company with both a vision for how its product improves human lives and a recognition of the limits of technology.
 Tech is not a panacea for human ills and too often simply reinforces the worst of our existing failings. **Ethics is foundational for good software engineering.**

 Building things the *right way* means I’m not interested in slapdash product development and rushed delivery on the one hand, or infinite delays in pursuit of a perfect implementation on the other.
-Instead, I want both to get a piece of software live and also to improve it continuously after launch. **Shipping is a feature--and so is excellence.**
+Instead, I want both to get a piece of software live and also to improve it continuously after launch. **Shipping is a feature—and so is excellence.**

 ### Education

 <a name=masters></a>I earned a **Master of Divinity** with honors from **Southeastern Baptist Theological Seminary** in **May 2017**, after 4.5  years simultaneously pursuing the degree and working as a software developer.
 I am not a pastor by vocation, but I care deeply about the ethical, social and, yes, spiritual implications of the software I build.

 <a name=undergrad></a>I graduated *magna cum laude* with a **Bachelor of Science in Physics** from **The University of Oklahoma** in **May 2009**, having been a regular departmental award winner.
-My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming--but I admit I still miss doing physics and math on a regular basis.
+My senior thesis, a project in computational neurophysics (in Fortran 90!), led me into programming—but I admit I still miss doing physics and math on a regular basis.

 ## My Work